jayllo-c/tp/docs/DeveloperGuide.md

 Expected: The GUI closes and the application exits.

+### Saving data

+#### Dealing with missing or corrupted data files

+1. Prerequisites: The app is a clean state.

+2. Launch the app.

+3. Exit the app.

+4. Note the new `data/avengersassemble.json` file that is created.
+This is the storage file.

+5. Test case: Delete the `data/avengersassemble.json` file.

+    Expected: The app should create a new `data/avengersassemble.json` file populated with sample data when launched and exited.

+6. Test case: Corrupt the `data/avengersassemble.json` file by adding random text to it.

+    Expected: The app should ignore the corrupted file and create a new empty `data/avengersassemble.json` file when launched and interacted with.

 ### Adding a person: `add`

 #### Adding a person with all fields